 There are other gruesome details that I’m leaving out, but here’s some food for thought.
 Just how do you think one eviscerates a dead body?
 How do you think they get the skin to appear moist and supple?
 How do they keep eyelids and mouths shut?
 What do they do about “leakage”?
 If these procedures were personally witnessed, even when done with care, many would consider them to be acts of “desecration of a human body”.

-So that scene when Superman is resurrected, he shouldn’t have just started moving (sorry for the spoiler).
-Because he’d be missing his guts, his brain, his blood, and likely his laser eyes.
+So that scene when Superman is resurrected after being buried for some time, he shouldn’t have just started moving (sorry for the spoiler).
+Because he’d be missing his guts, his brain, his blood, and his laser eyeballs.

 2. The debt.

 There are people I know who needed to borrow money for a funeral.
 This made me question whether it makes sense that one should go into debt for the reverence of another’s life.
 Clearly, this can be a difficult decision, and each individual faced with that loss must decide.
 But, we should all appreciate the impact losing a loved one has on our mental health and consequently, our ability to work and pay off the debt.

 3. The wastage.